Judge Gregory E. Maggs

-Judge Maggs is accepting applications for one-year clerkships for the 2022-2023 Term of the U.S. Court of Appeals for the Armed Forces.
-The application period runs from July 1, 2021, until all positions are filled.
+Judge Maggs is now accepting applications for one-year clerkships for the 2023-2024 Term of the U.S. Court of Appeals for the Armed Forces.
+Applications will be accepted and considered until all positions are filled.

 ABOUT THE COURT OF APPEALS FOR THE ARMED FORCES

 The U.S. Court of Appeals for the Armed Forces is a five-judge civilian court that hears appeals in criminal cases arising in the Armed Forces.
 The Court has appellate jurisdiction over four intermediate appellate courts: the U.S. Army Court of Criminal Appeals, the U.S. Navy-Marine Corps Court of Criminal Appeals, the U.S. Air Force Court of Criminal Appeals, and the U.S. Coast Guard Court of Criminal Appeals.
 These four intermediate courts have appellate jurisdiction over courts-martial within their respective services.
 Courts-martial are military tribunals that have jurisdiction to try service members who are accused of committing crimes punishable under the Uniform Code of Military Justice.
 Courts-martial follow rules of evidence and procedure that are similar to the rules that apply in federal criminal trials in the U.S. District Courts.
 The U.S. Supreme Court can review decisions of the U.S. Court of Appeals for the Armed Forces by writ of certiorari.

 ABOUT JUDGE MAGGS